pulumi/docs/content/blog/pulumi-interstellar/index.md

 ---

 Earth is just the beginning.
 We are putting down the foundations of space so our children can build their future.
-At Pulumi, we are committed to making life multiplanetary.
+At Pulumi, we are committed to making life multi-planetary.
 We are excited to announce Pulumi Interstellar, a collection of resource providers that will help us reach the future of a space-faring and multi-planet species.

 <!--more-->

-For our first offering of space related resource providers, we have aligned closet with the current priorities in the space industry today:
+For our first offering of space related resource providers, we have aligned closely with the current priorities in the space industry today:

 1. Getting to New Planets
 1. Making Planets Habitable